 But on Kilimanjaro, you will get what you pay for.

 The quality of the guides, equipment, food and the climb in general, is reflected in the prices.
 All these factors will influence your chances of reaching the summit.
 If an operator cuts costs at all corners, then they do not have your interest at heart, all they want is a client to book with them.
 They do not care if you will reach the summit or not.

 You should keep in mind that the low-budget cowboy operators have lower success rates and you could be at the risk of something going seriously wrong.
 This, on Kilimanjaro, means that someone could die.

 Most people prepare for Kilimanjaro with fitness training.
 While getting reasonably fit makes sense, the gym work outs or sprinting up flights of stair etc. will not prepare your body for the demands of a Kilimanjaro climb.

-You do need to get your body used to walking for several hours in uneven country, for several days.
+You do need to get your body used to walk for several hours in an uneven country, for several days.
 But any fitness training beyond that will not increase your chances to reach the summit.

 It’s the altitude that will get you, not your lack of fitness.

 So, if you can, expose your body to some altitude before you tackle Kilimanjaro: